KaneRodriguez/CarND-Traffic-Sign-Classifier-Project/writeup_report.md

 #### 2. Discuss the model's predictions on these new traffic signs and compare the results to predicting on the test set.
 At a minimum, discuss what the predictions were, the accuracy on these new predictions, and compare the accuracy to the accuracy on the test set (OPTIONAL: Discuss the results in more detail as described in the "Stand Out Suggestions" part of the rubric).

-TODO:

-Here are the results of the prediction:
+Here are the results of the predictions, followed by the confidence the model had on each label and the other top 4 labels for each:

 [onlineTrafficSignImagesPredictions]: ./output_images/onlineTrafficSignImagesPredictions.jpg "onlineTrafficSignImagesPredictions"

-The model was able to correctly guess 2 of the 5 traffic signs, which gives an accuracy of 40%.
-This did worse than the
+The model was able to correctly guess TODO of the TODO traffic signs, which gives an accuracy of TODO%, thereby performing TODO than the validation set and test set.

+I believe the model incorrectly labeled the TODO image due to the image losing important traffic sign information after preprocessing.
+One can see above (Question 1 of this section) that the TODO traffic sign has is unrecognizable to the human eye as a TODO image.

+This loss occured when reshaping the input image to a 32x32 image.
+Possible rectifications to this issue include correctly downsampling the image or possibly running a shape detection algorithm to automatically detect the sign and crop that section of the image.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-![onlineTrafficSignImagesPredictions][onlineTrafficSignImagesPredictions]
+The model appeared to be TODO certain when predicting TODO of the images.
+The model was TODO TODO TODO TODO

+As described in question 2 above, the model had a difficult time recognizing the preprocessed form of the TODO image.

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?